15 (No Cost) Employee Wellness Strategies and Health Promotion Ideas

 Employees will likely consume whatever holiday gifts that are given to them, whether they are healthy or not.
 If you can have your vendors supply gifts like fruit baskets, tropical fruit bars, or trail mix, then it will help employees make a healthier choice.

 Supply all your vendors with communication materials such as pictures, letters, pamphlets, and infographics which express exactly what you’re looking for.
-Employee health promotion in the workplace is easier when you have help from vendors.
+Employee wellness strategies and health promotion in the workplace is easier when you have help from vendors.

 5. Coordinate community supported agriculture and/or find accessible farmers markets